gs1989/Masked-AES-Implementation/README.md

 ## bitsliced-masked-aes
 ### Scheme
-The bitsliced implementation slicing all the same bits from many concurrent plaintext blocks.
-For a 32-bit processor, this implementation will use 128 32-bit words as the input state, whereas each word represents 1 specific bit of all 32 words.
+The bitsliced implementation "slices" all the same bits from many concurrent plaintext blocks.
+For a 32-bit processor, this implementation uses 128 32-bit words as its input state, whereas each word represents 1 specific bit of all 32 words.

 The masking part uses a (slightly-modified) 2-share ISW scheme, which represents each intermediate state bit as 2 bit shares.
 This specific implementation stores both shares in the adjacent positions within one register (a technique which we called "share-slicing").
 As a consequence, for the protected version, only 16 concurrent blocks are required to achieve best performance.

 The authors had provided [a README file](bitsliced-masked-aes/README.md), briefly explained this implementation as well as the footprint/efficiency on PC.
-We have also wrote a probably more detailed [scheme introduction](](bitsliced-masked-aes/Scheme_Introduction.md), further explains facts that may or may not affect its security in practice.
+We have also provided a probably more detailed [scheme introduction](bitsliced-masked-aes/Scheme_Introduction.md), further explains facts that may or may not affect its security in practice.

 ### Code Adaption
 All the code changes during the adaption procedure are documented in the [Revision Notes](bitsliced-masked-aes/Revision_Notes.md)